fbrulotte/backbone-marionette-tree-view/README.md

 Using **Backbone Marionette Tree View** is done in three steps:

- 1. Add a method 'fetchChildren' to your model which will fetch the children of the current node.
+ 1. Define your model and add a method 'fetchChildren' to it which will fetch the children of the current node.
     The children data should be passed to the `success` callback.

+    Add a method 'deleteChildren' to your model which will delete all children and unset them.

+    Define your collection.

   ```
     var CustomNodeModel = Backbone.Model.extend({
       fetchChildren: function(options) {
         // Do something with options.success and options.error
+      }
+      fetchChildren: function(options) {
+        // Recursive function to delete children
+        // View basic example provided with the library for some example code
       }
     });